Relationship Advice If You Have HIV or AIDS

 The condition may progress to AIDS which is an increasing failure of the body’s immune system.
 The body’s vital cells become infected, preventing healthy recovery from infections and diseases.

-During pre-AIDS HIV infection, the body’s immune system still functions.
-However when AIDS is diagnosed, damage to the immune system is fatal and life-threatening diseases, including cancers, set in.
+During pre-AIDS Human Immunodeficiency Virus infection, the body’s immune system still functions.
+However, when AIDS is diagnosed, damage to the immune system is fatal and life-threatening diseases, including cancers, set in.

-The origin of virus is thought to be transmission from primates to humans.
+The origin of the virus is thought to be transmitted from primates to humans.
 It was further spread through unprotected sexual intercourse (not using a condom) and sharing of infected drug needles.

 HIV may be transmitted through exchange of bodily fluids.
 This can alsoinclude during birth and from breast milk.